Introduction

 These pipelines are created using Nextflow DSL2 and nf-core template.
 They are designed for portability, scalability and biodiversity.
 All data generated by the pipelines are available at https://gap.cog.sanger.ac.uk/.

 Currently we routinely run readmapping, genomenote, and blobtoolkit on Sanger assemblies (mostly the primary haplotypes, but some alternate haplotypes too).
-Eventually, we'll be running everything but variantcalling/variantcomposition on all assemblies (even non-Sanger ones), and variantcalling/variantcomposition only on primary haplotypes.
+Eventually, we'll be running everything on primary haplotypes and everything but variantcalling/variantcomposition on other haplotypes.

 You can see all planned features and requests on the project board.
 If you have an idea for a new feature – send us your request.